malept/vimfiles/README.rst

 ``add_bundle.sh`` contains a shortcut for adding a bundle and adding it to one or more profiles in the same commit.
-Run ``add_bundle.sh`` as shown above, but first make sure that theenvironment variable ``PROFILES`` is set to a space-separated list of existing profiles to which the bundle should be added.
+Run ``add_bundle.sh`` as shown above, but first make sure that the environment variable ``PROFILES`` is set to a space-separated list of existing profiles to which the bundle should be added.

 License